 And 16 months after that, another little sister joined the little estrogen crew.

-And while all my children came with own unique personalities, I found that the following tips helped prepare my toddlers for a new baby and then adjust to their new sibling with as little drama as possible.
+And while all my children came with own unique personalities, I found that these tips helped prepare my toddlers for a new baby and then adjust to their new sibling with as little drama as possible.

 HOW TO PREPARE YOUR TODDLER FOR A NEW BABY